Imogen Holst: Dartington

-In 1938, Holst had visited Dartington Hall, a progressive school and crafts community near Totnes in Devon, which had been founded in 1925 by Leonard and Dorothy Elmhirst.
+In 1938 Holst had visited Dartington Hall, a progressive school and crafts community near Totnes in Devon, which had been founded in 1925 by Leonard and Dorothy Elmhirst.
 In 1941–42, while travelling for CEMA in Devon and Cornwall, she was invited by the Elmhirsts to make her base at Dartington.
 In the summer of 1942 she was persuaded by Christopher Martin, the centre's administrator, to resign her CEMA role and work at Dartington.
 He had in mind a music course, "the sort of thing that your father did in the old days at Morley College".
 Beginning in 1943, Holst established a one-year course, initially designed to train young women to organise amateur orchestras and musical events in rural communities.
 Gradually it developed into a more general musical education for a broader student intake.
 Under Holst's leadership the course quickly became the hub of a range of musical activities, including the foundation of an amateur orchestra: "Hardly any of us could play ...
 However bad we were, we went on".
 Holst's teaching methods, heavily based on "learning by doing" and without formal examinations, at first disconcerted her students and puzzled the school inspectors, but eventually gained acceptance and respect.
 Rosamond Strode, a pupil at Dartington who later worked with Holst at Aldeburgh, said of her approach: "She knew exactly how, and when, to push her victims in at the deep end, and she knew, also, that although they would flounder and splash about at first, it wouldn't be long before ... they would be swimming easily while she beamed approval from the bank".

 In the conducive atmosphere of Dartington Holst resumed serious composition, largely abandoned during the hectic CEMA years.
 In 1943 she completed a Serenade for flute, viola and bassoon, a Suite for String Orchestra, and a choral work, Three Psalms.
 All these works were performed at a Wigmore Hall concert on 14 June 1943 devoted to her music.
 Other compositions from the Dartington years included Theme and Variations for solo violin, String Trio No. 1 (premiered by the Dartington Hall String Trio at the National Gallery on 17 July 1944), songs from the 16th-century anthology Tottel's Miscellany, an oboe concerto, and a string quartet.
-In October 1943 the composer Benjamin Britten and the tenor Peter Pears gave the first of several recitals at Dartington.
+In October 1943 Britten and the tenor Peter Pears gave the first of several recitals at Dartington.
 A mutual respect and friendship developed between Britten and Holst, strengthened by their shared love of neglected music from the Renaissance and Baroque eras.
 Holst was convinced that Britten was the composer to continue and complete the work of her father in redefining the character of English music.